 - "Low-level virtual machine", IR.
-LLVM is a backend framework. - Mainly accessed through an API, and is suitable for integration in an IDE (such as Apple's XCode). - Also comes with command-line tools, which can manipulate its IR (LLVM bitcode), including optimizing bitcode to produce an optimized bitcode file or generating an executable from bitcode. - It includes: - Front-ends for C/C++/ObjC/OpenMP (clang), can use GCC as a frontend (dragonegg), - A debugger (11db). - A C++ standard library. - An experimental linker (11d). - Third parties add more frontends, including for example the Julia language.
+LLVM is a backend framework. - Mainly accessed through an API, and is suitable for integration in an IDE (such as Apple's XCode). - Also comes with command-line tools, which can manipulate its IR (LLVM bitcode), including optimizing bitcode to produce an optimized bitcode file or generating an executable from bitcode. - It includes: - Front-ends for C/C++/ObjC/OpenMP (clang), can use GCC as a frontend (dragonegg), - A debugger (lldb). - A C++ standard library. - An experimental linker (11d). - Third parties add more frontends, including for example the Julia language.

-- Compiles to several target platforms (see llc --version) - LLVM is a cross-compiling compiler. - You only need one copy of LLVM installed to generate code for all supported platforms. - You probably still need a linker and headers for the target installed (lld is limited). - Open source (BSD-license), originally developed at Univ. of Illinois at Urbana Champaign.
+- Compiles to several target platforms (see llc --version) - LLVM is a cross-compiling compiler. - You only need one copy of LLVM installed to generate code for all supported platforms. - You probably still need a linker for the target installed (11d is limited). - You will also need platform-specific headers for the compiler frontend and platform-specific libraries to link against. - Open source (BSD-license), originally developed at Univ. of Illinois at Urbana Champaign. - Note: Microsoft's Visual Studio can use clang as a front-end, but uses their own backend and optimizations instead of LLVM.